-Let’s get to it, what do you really need for a Vancouver Bareboat Charter?
+Let’s get to it, what do you really need packing lists for a Vancouver Bareboat Charter?

 - Something to slip on over your swimwear should you fancy an on-shore cocktail or snack.
 For ladies, a simple summer dress would suffice for men perhaps a wrinkle free shirt to wear with your long board shorts.

 - Long board shorts are great for moving around the boat and for slipping on over your swimwear whilst navigating or lounging on deck.
 Two pairs should do it!
 Ladies may also want to pack one skirt – something that rolls up small for easy packing and storage.

 - A handful of shirts, 4 or 5.
 This is for men and women.
 Shirts are versatile and let the breeze blow through to keep you cool.
 Stick to neutral colours and limited patterns so that they go with the shorts and other bottoms you have packed.
 A golden rule of travelling light is either pack patterned bottoms or tops, and the rest neutral.
 That way you can mix and match your outfits with ease.